 Not a well known fact, but cognac producers can also apply three out of the four mellowing additives.
 From the above, only glycerin is not allowed to be added to cognac.
 The Tequila legislation clearly allows only natural oak extracts for mellowing purposes and all the other additives can either be found in nature (caramel, oak, sugar) or in the tequila after a natural process (glycerin).
 Mellowing additives can only be added to joven, reposado, añejo and extra añejo tequilas but NOT to blanco tequila.
 The industry started to limit the quantity from 1994, and there is a huge confusion in consumers and even producers who don’t use additives in their products – just how much of these additives are allowed?

 Initially in 1994 the relevant NOM was clear in that a maximum of 1% of the total mix of the 4 mellowing additives are allowed.
 However there was a “sneaky” change of wording in the legislation in 1997, which has seemingly gone unnoticed as I have only ever seen people quoting a limit of the initial 1% of the total volume.
 Due to this significant change in 1997, the legal limit is 1% of each of the 4 additives making it a total of 4%. (please read our detailed legal references below for more info) Now this sounds a lot scarier than the 1% total limit (4 times scarier actually) and this was a clearly controversial change as literally the norma says that even a tequila with 96% original agave/water/yeast related content and 4% mellowing additives part can qualify as 100% agave tequila without any legal liability to disclose this.
 If this statement makes your head spin around, please check the legislation change roadmap below reviewing the sections from legislation to legislation.
 Warning: your head may be spinning around even more after reading it.
-And we do have a second opinion too, that even though the Norma allows 4%, we should interpret it as 1%, but even better 0.5% dry extract.
+And we do have a second opinion too, that it is even better to interpret the limit as 5g/L dry extract since that is what is actually checked by the CRT.
 You can read it here.

 Flavoring Additives – Disclosed